WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

 If the Humidity value increase the heater and fan is switched on again and so on.

-The default Auto Hum value is 35 %
+The default Auto Hum value is 25 % - changed from 35% to 25%
 ```
-int TargetHum = 35;
+int TargetHum = 25;
 ```
 The maximum percent for standby = 65 %		// with so high value you can simple test the AutoHum function!
 The minimum value is 10%			// This humidity level will probably not be reached with heating!